cdisc-org/usdm/README.md

 ### Templated Text

 Some entries can include "tags" that allow the text to reference structured content from elsewhere in the model.
-An example is an activity name.
-These sections of text are formatted as `[tag_name]` within the text.
-The `tag_name` refers to an entry within a dictionary (see the dictionaries sheet)
+An example is an eligibility criterion.
+These sections of text are formatted as `<usdm:tag name="...tag_name..."/>` within the text.
+The `...tag_name...` refers to an entry within a dictionary (see the dictionaries sheet)

-An example of Templated Text is `Subjects shall be between [min_age] and [max_age]` where the min and max ages will be inserted using the dictionary entries that refer to particular attribute values from within the structured parts of the model.
+An example of Templated Text is `Subjects shall be between <usdm:tag name="min_age"/> and <usdm:tag name="max_age"/>` where the min and max ages will be inserted using the dictionary entries that refer to particular attribute values from within the structured parts of the model.

 ### Sheet Descriptions